England | Scotland | Wales | Northern Ireland | Ireland

 If you are aged 75 years or over, you should be seen annually either by your doctor, the practice nurse or the district nurse.
 This can be arranged at the surgery or, if that is not possible, a home visit will be arranged.

 Please make an appointment at least six weeks in advance of your holiday to ensure adequate cover.
-A charge will be made for certain immunisations and vaccinations not available through the NHS.
+A charge will be made for certain vaccinations not available through the NHS.
 A quote will be available upon request

 An influenza vaccination is particularly recommended for patients with heart, lung or kidney disease, diabetes, and residents of nursing and rest homes.